nrethans/ECE-3331-Robotics-Project-Lab/README.md

 ## 📄 License

-This project is developed for educational purposes as part of ECE-3331 Robotics Project Lab at [University Name].
+This project is developed for educational purposes as part of ECE-3331 Robotics Project Lab at Texas Tech University.

 ## 🤝 Contributing